ecks0/syx/README.md

         * Floating point values may be given for these units.

-    Values for supported hardware are shown unless the --show-* or --quiet flags are used.
+    All supported values are shown by default unless the --show-* or --quiet flags are used.

     All flags may be expressed as env vars.
 For example: